daveism/560-prez/5th.md

 [Previous page](4th.md) | [Next page](6th.md)
 ## Max wind speed overtime - Scatter Plots
 Bar charts are great, but maybe a scatter plot will reveal something we can't see in the bar charts.
-Again the data plotted includes the max wind for each storm which includes tropical depressions, tropical storms, and hurricanes.
+Again the data plotted includes the max wind for each storm and includes tropical depressions, tropical storms, and hurricanes.

 To create this chart run [charts_all.R](charts_all.R) in R studio.
 ```